yang5hi/UFO_Sightings/README.md

 ### Multiple Search Categories
 Four dropdowns were added to the above HTML to enable multiple filters and search for UFO sightings using up to 5 critieria includes date/time, city, state, country, and shape.
-The dropdown contents were added using javascript from the source data automatically. a screenshot of the final website with example input is included as shown below.
+The dropdown contents were added using javascript from the source data automatically.

+A screenshot of the final website with example input is included as shown below.
 ![example image](UFO-level-2/lvl2app.png)